wavemaker/docs/docs/guide/migrated-docs/using-service-variable-form.md

 ---
-title: "Using Service Variable in a Form"
+title: Using Service Variable in a Form
-id: "using-service-variable-form"
+id: using-service-variable-form
+last_update: { author: "WaveMaker" }
 ---
 ---